cbib/DeepMeta/README.md

 You can add flags to this script, if you do not want to save images or runs stats:
 `--no-save` and `--no-stats`.

+If you want to save masks use the `--mask` flag.

 >You need label masks to runs stats.